MolecularAI/GraphINVENT/tutorials/2_using_a_new_dataset.md

 ### Preprocessing the new dataset
 Once you have prepared your dataset in the aforementioned format, you can move on to preprocessing it using GraphINVENT.
-To preprocess it, you will need to provide the following information to GraphINVENT:
+To preprocess it, you will need to know the following information:

 * *max_n_nodes*
 * *atom_types*
 * *formal_charge*

-We have provided a few scripts to help you calculate these properties, available in [../tools/](../tools/).
-Once you know what these are, you can move on to preparing a submission script.
+We have provided a few scripts to help you calculate these properties in [../tools/](../tools/).

+Once you know these values, you can move on to preparing a submission script.
 A sample submission script [../submit.py](../submit.py) has been provided.
-Begin by modifying the submission script to specify where teh dataset can be found and what type of job you wnt to run.
+Begin by modifying the submission script to specify where the dataset can be found and what type of job you want to run.
 For preprocessing a new dataset, you can use the settings below, substituting in your own values where necessary:

 ```
 submit.py >
 # define what you want to do for the specified job(s)
-dataset = "{your_dataset_name}"  # this is the dataset name, which corresponds to the directory name containing the data, located in GraphINVENT/data/
+dataset = "your_dataset_name"  # this is the dataset name, which corresponds to the directory name containing the data, located in GraphINVENT/data/
 job_type = "preprocess"        # this tells the code that this is a preprocessing job
 jobdir_start_idx = 0           # this is an index used for labeling the first job directory where output will be written
 n_jobs = 1                     # if you want to run multiple jobs (not recommended for preprocessing), set this to >1
 restart = False                # this tells the code that this is not a restart job
 force_overwrite = False        # if `True`, this will overwrite job directories which already exist with this name (recommend `True` only when debugging)
 jobname = "preprocess"         # this is the name of the job, to be used in labeling directories where output will be written
 ```

 Then, specify whether you want the job to run using [SLURM](https://slurm.schedmd.com/overview.html).
 In the example below, we specify that we want the job to run as a regular process (i.e. no SLURM).
 In such cases, any specified run time and memory requirements will be ignored by the script.
 Note: if you want to use a different scheduler, this can be easily changed in the submission script (search for "sbatch" and change it to your scheduler's submission command).